waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Juggler IRWIN called, just to introduce himself.
 - **Blocked Movement vs. Battle Start:** A 'Movement Blocked' alert does not guarantee a wild battle has started.
 I must wait for the battle screen text to appear before assuming I am in a battle and pressing 'A' to advance dialogue.
 This prevents wasted turns from incorrect assumptions.
+- **Input Separation:** I must NEVER mix directional inputs (Up, Down, Left, Right) and action inputs ('A', 'B') in the same turn.
+Movement/turning must happen in one turn, and interaction in the next.
+This applies to both overworld and menu navigation.